Hashtag Web3 Logo

 How oracles defend:

-Multiple Sources: Use multiple price feeds (Chainlink uses 30+ nodes).
+• Multiple Sources: Use multiple price feeds (Chainlink uses over 30 nodes).

-Threshold Checks: Alert if price moves >threshold in short time.
+• Threshold Checks: Alert if price moves beyond a threshold in a short time.

-Oracle Bonds: Oracles bond capital.
-Slashed for providing bad prices.
+• Oracle Bonds: Oracles bond capital, which is slashed for providing bad prices.

 Well-designed oracles minimize manipulation risk.